 Make sure you get the property details just right.
 First impressions are hugely important when selling property, so stage your home to get the very best photographs.
 We have a few tips for preparing your home for photographs and videos (if applicable).
 Once the photo and video have been taken, review them with your agent and choose the best images.
 It’s worth considering professional photography too.
-Your Move can help you with professional photography, and it isn’t as expensive as you might think.
+Like Your Move, there might be professional marketing packages available which include professional photography.

 The internet is a powerful tool when selling property, with almost all buyers now starting their search online.
 Your agent should list your property on Rightmove and Zoopla at the very least.
 Making your property stand out online in the first few days is key, so consider enhanced online packages like premium listings and video tours too.
 Finally, don’t underestimate the personal touch – make sure you share your property from your own Facebook and Twitter profiles.

 Potential buyers need to be able to picture themselves living in your home.
 The most common things to put buyers off are dirty kitchens, scruffy exteriors and dirty bathrooms.
 Make a list of all the things that made you fall in love with the property and the area, and be sure to point these out to potential buyers.
-You can view our tips on preparing your home for a viewing by clicking here.
+We have some tips available on preparing your home for a viewing.

 You can ask an agent to show buyers around, or you may decide to do this yourself.
 Be ready to show buyers inside storage spaces like cupboards and lofts.
 Your agent should give you thorough feedback after every viewing, and you should consider acting on any feedback from buyers before future viewings.
 Many estate agents are now offering virtual viewings to make sure potential buyers for definitely interested before they visit your home in person.